Harpur Pond Wetland complex

 There are some interesting and important differences on campus in subsurface geology.
 The flat forested land along Fuller Hollow creek east of Newing College consists of flood plain sediments laid down on top of glacial till that is mostly gravel, which has created a fairly well drained soil.
 This flatter land has usually been developed in this area, as evidenced by the campus playing fields and athletic facilities which have been built atop similar soils.
 Such well drained and fertile soils used to be mostly farmed but now their fertility has been largely lost to development, which is much easier here than on hilly upland sites.

 Behind CIW and extending east and south is a gentle knoll that extends to the wetland on the south.
 This knoll is basically a mound of glacial till.
 Much of the rock here was transported from many miles to the north, as it is very different than our shale bedrock.

-The hilly land on the southern half of the university lands is also underlain by till but this is mostly local shale that was only moved a relatively short distance.
-In some places (Bunn Hill Ck. ravine) there are conspicuous outcroppings where this rock is exposed at the surface.
+The hilly land on the southern half of the University lands is also underlain by till but this is mostly local shale that was only moved a relatively short distance.
+In some places (Bunn Hill Creek ravine) there are conspicuous outcroppings where this rock is exposed at the surface.

 Bunn Hill Creek Ravine

-Information courtesy of John Rayburn of the Binghamton University Geology department, An Integrated Hydrogeologic and Geophysical Study of the Binghamton University Nature Preserve, a masters thesis by Daniel Patrick Michaud, and Dr. Richard Andrus
+Information courtesy of John Rayburn of the Binghamton University Geology department, An Integrated Hydrogeologic and Geophysical Study of the Binghamton University Nature Preserve, a masters thesis by Daniel Patrick Michaud, and the late Richard Andrus